nikk0007/devopsprojects/minio/readme.md

+# We will be creating a minio DB and develop a client(in python) to access and manipulate the db.

-create a kuber netes cluster on either of the platform of your choice.
+create a kubernetes cluster on either of the platform of your choice.
 Example:
 - Rancher desktop
 - Docker Desktop
 - AWS EKS etc